gandreini/css-guidelines/css-style-guide.md

 ---

 ## 3. Naming conventions

 Naming conventions in CSS are useful in making your code consistent and more informative.
-Name something based on what it is, not how it looks or behaves.
+Name something based on what it is, not on how it looks or behaves.
 Never use a class like **.red**: this will cause you problems the day you want that element to be green.
 Never use a class like **.left-bar**: this won't make sense the day you decide to move that bar on the right.

 **Camel case must not be used for classes**.